urieltan/tp/docs/DeveloperGuide.md

         Expected: The empty displayed list or lists should now be unfiltered and restored to natural orders.
     1. Input: List or lists without added tasks or contacts (i.e. both or one of the lists can have no added tasks or contacts).
        Expected: An error message prompting the user to add tasks or contacts to the list or lists without added items should be displayed.
 If one of the list had items, that list will be restored to its natural order.

+### Filter (itemsDueAt/itemsDueBefore)

+1. Filter tasks based on a specific deadline.

+    1. Prerequisites: List all tasks using the `list task` command.
+Multiple tasks in the list.

+    1. Test case: `itemsDueAt date/12-12-2020 time/2359`<br>
+       Expected: A list of tasks that are due **exactly** at `12-12-2020, 2359` will be shown.
+    1. Test case: `itemsDueBefore date/02-01-2021 time/2359`<br>
+       Expected: A list of tasks that are due **before** `02-01-2021, 2359` will be shown.
+    1. Other variations to try: Missing date/time, where an exception will be thrown.

+### Due soon tasks

+1. At the bottom right-hand corner of Lifebook, a list of due soon tasks are shown (latest of 1 week from the current date/time)

+    1. Prerequisites: A todo/event with a deadline (latest 1 week from the current date/time) should be added.<br>
+       Expected: Upon adding the task, the task should appear immediately in the "due soon" panel.

+    1. Test case: Marking a recurring task as done<br>
+       Expected: Upon marking the recurring task as done, if the new task generated is due soon, it should appear immediately in the "due soon" panel.
+       Also, the done task should no longer appear in the "due soon" panel.

+### Common tag

+1. Adds a common tag to a specified contact and task.

+    1. Prerequisites: There should be at least 1 contact and 1 task.

+    1. Test case: `contactTaskTag t/CS2100 contactIndex/1 taskIndex/1`<br>
+       Expected: The contact and task at index 1 should have the tag "CS2100".

+    1. Test case: `contactTaskTag t/CS2103T t/project contactIndex/2 taskIndex/2`<br>
+       Expected: The contact and task at index 2 should have the tags "CS2103T" and "project".

+    1. Other variations to try: Incorrect index for contact/task, not giving a tag.